microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 Scripts for sync service utilities.

 ##### AutoJoinSession.cs
-A behaviour component that allows the application to automatically join the specified session as soon as the application has a valid server connection.
+A MonoBehaviour component that allows the application to automatically join the specified session as soon as the application has a valid server connection.
 This class will also maintain the session connection throughout the application lifetime.

 This is mostly meant to be used to quickly test networking in an application.
 In most cases, some session management code should be written to allow users to join/leave sessions according to the desired application flow.